varun-r-mallya/varun-r-mallya.github.io/posts/markdownsyntax.md

 print("Hello World")
 ```

-Yet, the libraries I find are deprecated or not working.
-I am at a loss.
-I will update this post when I find a solution.

 ### Other features to add to this blog
 - Add a search bar
 - Add a comment section using Github [Utterances](https://github.com/utterance/utterances "Visit Utterances!")